 - Fencing—Choosing the right fencing is perhaps the most important decision you’ll make when it comes to your dog run, and where most homeowners suffer from limited vision.
 Don’t think a chain fence is your only option, though it is an excellent choice from the standpoints of price, appearance and functionality.
 Other ideas for dog run fence include wrought iron, split rail, even a brick or stone wall with iron railings incorporated in so your dog can see out.
 Really the sky is the limit here.
 The important thing is that your run looks good and fits the rest of your landscaping, all while keeping your pooch at bay.

-Need to find a pro for your pet fence?Find Pros
+Ready to start your pet fence?Find Pros

 Talk to fence supply companies about materials and installation, and talk to a contractor or handyman about getting your new dog run up and running.
 Your dog will appreciate having a space all its own and your yard will thank you for it.
 You’ll wonder why you didn’t have one built earlier.